-1. Be able to explain how a grievance process works.
+1. Be able to explain how to manage the grievance process.

 A grievance procedure or process is normally created within the collective bargaining agreement.
 The grievance procedure33 outlines the process by which grievances over contract violations will be handled.
-As you have probably already identified, the grievance procedure is a formalized conflict, as we discussed in Chapter 9 "Handle Conflict and Negotiation".
-Learning how to handle this type of conflict takes self-management skills-or the ability to avoid taking things personally-and relationship management skills.
 This will be the focus of our next section.